vadimpiven/vpn-from-scratch/reports/006/README.md

 - begining from early August 2019 only officially supported package manager is go modules
 - test files should have suffix `test` in their names, test function names should begin with `Test`, their signature should be `func TestFunc(t *testing.T)` and `go test -v` should be used to perform tests
 - to make possible generating beautiful documentation with `godoc` comments for functions and packages should be written above function names and package name, they should begin with correspongind name and end with dot (in order to look as a finished sentence)
-- no `;` are needed in GO, so curly bracket should be placed only in same line with control sequence name (`if true {`), not in the new line
+- no `;` are needed in Go, so curly bracket should be placed only in same line with control sequence name (`if true {`), not in the new line

 ## Sources
 - [Введение в Golang. Лекция 1](golang-1.pdf)